1940 Cochinchina uprising: Development

 Given the judgments above, it is not surprising that the meeting suspected that conditions for an armed uprising were lacking in the South.
 Local forces were too small, and units in the Center and the North were in no position to give adequate support.
-So Phan Dang Luu was informed that an uprising in Cochin China should be postponed until the Central Committee could send a representative to check on the national situation and provide proper leadership.
+So Phan Dang Luu was informed that an uprising in Cochinchina should be postponed until the Central Committee could send a representative to check on the national situation and provide proper leadership.
 If the uprising should fail in spite of such preparations, the rebels must be prepared to make an orderly retreat and transform the defeated forces into guerrilla units.

 The meeting also took steps to reconstitute the ICP Central Committee, which had become nearly defunct as the result of the recent arrest of most of its members in the South.
 Acting on the authority of the one remaining member, Phan Dang Luu, those in attendance named themselves a new provisional central committee with Truong Cinh serving temporarily as general secretary until new elections could be held.
 This November meeting of the Regional Committee of Tonkin is thus known in Party histories as the Seventh Plenum of the ICP.

-Immediately after the meeting, Phan Dang Luu returned to Cochin China to give his colleagues the bad news that their comrades in Tonkin did not favor a general uprising.
+Immediately after the meeting, Phan Dang Luu returned to Cochinchina to give his colleagues the bad news that their comrades in Tonkin did not favor a general uprising.
 But on the evening of 22 November he was arrested by French police at the railway station in Saigon.
 Advised in advance of the revolt, the French declared martial law and disarmed all indigenous troops in the area.

 In the Mekong delta, however, the Regional Committee was growing increasingly restive.
 With 15,000 in the uprising organization and the rebellious troops increasingly impatient for action, the Regional Committee now decided that it could wait no longer for the return of Phan Dang Luu and decided to schedule the outbreak for the night of 22–23 November. the uprising was concentrated on several district and provincial capitals throughout the Mekong delta.
 French military posts were to be attacked, communications links cut, and revolutionary power established at the village level.
 Attacks took place as scheduled in such delta towns as Soc Trang, Bac Lieu, Tan An, Vinh Long and Can Tho, as well as in rural areas along the edge of the Plain of Reeds.
 In some areas, the masses seized power, formed revolutionary tribunals to punish class enemies, and raised flags in the name of the National United Front.
 These were plans for an attack on Saigon as well, but the French prevented disturbances by confiscating weapons and blocking entrances to the city.